 1s Slater-type function

-It is a particular case of a Slater-type orbital (STO) in which the principal quantum number n is 1.
-The parameter [math]\displaystyle{ \zeta }[/math] is called the Slater orbital exponent.
-Related sets of functions can be used to construct STO-nG basis sets which are used in quantum chemistry.
+This function corresponds to a Slater-type orbital where the principal quantum number n is 1.
+Related sets of functions can be used to construct STO-nG basis sets which are widely used in computational chemistry.

 Applications for hydrogen-like atomic systems